PPC or Pay-Per-Click has proven to be one of the highest return on investment (ROI) channels.

 Book a free 15-minute consultancy to improve your PPC campaigns here.

 Not having any conversion points for your campaign

-Do not forget to assign a conversion point to measure success for your campaign.
+Do not forget to assign a conversion point to measure the success of your campaign.
 The best PPC campaigns are the ones you can optimise.
-There is no better way to do that by being able to tell which are the ads/keywords/audiences/landing pages that bring you the results you want.
+There is no better way to do that than being able to tell which are the ads/keywords/audiences/landing pages that bring you the results you want.
 Make sure that you can see the conversion results you need to measure within the platform you are using for optimum results.

 Spreading your budget too thinly over many channels

 There are a lot of marketers out there who think that using every channel available will bring the best results but do not really understand the impact this is having on their budget.
 There are PPC channels that require advertisers to spend up to £5 per click or more and sometimes the budget available is not enough to allow for a large enough number of clicks to be received in order to provide the results needed if the advertisers use every channel at their disposal.
 Not every channel is for every business.
 Think carefully before you choose your PPC channel.
 It’s better to have one campaign that works than 5 that don’t.

 Your campaigns are running 24 hours a day and 7 days per week

 In your campaign settings if possible you need to optimise for the days and times that are more effective for you and your audience.
 Analyse your reports to find the days and times when your ads convert best.

 Auto-bidding is a good choice at the beginning of a campaign, but turning the campaign to manual bidding is required to reduce cost per click and maximise clicks.